Department of Justice is now the Department of Communities and Justice. Find out more >

-You should arrive at court at least 30 minutes before your pre-trial review.
+If the Local Court has granted leave and directed the parties to appear in person, you should arrive at court at least 30 minutes before your pre-trial review.
 This gives you enough time to find the courtroom that your case is in.
 If you are running late you should ring the court registry and let them know.
 The court may strike out (cancel) your statement of claim if you are not in court at the time the case is listed.

 You can find your courtroom by looking at the court list.
 The court list will be stuck on the wall or a noticeboard in the waiting area.
 If it is a large court there may be lists for many different kinds of cases.
 Look for the list that says 'Civil List'.

 You can also find a listing using the court list

 Make a note of the number of your case in the list and check which courtroom your case is in.
 If you can't find your case on the list ask a court officer or go to the court registry.